What Exactly Lives Inside a PostgreSQL timestamp Column?

 |---|---|---|---|

-| timestamp | timestamp without time zone | raw microsecond count | Sent back unchanged—Postgres never guesses a timezone |
+timestamp | timestamp without time zone | raw microsecond count | Sent back unchanged — Postgres never guesses a timezone |

 Analogy

-- timestamp= a jar of peaches with no origin label.
-You know it’s fruit, but not where it was canned.
+timestamp= a jar of peaches with no origin label.
+You know it’s fruit, but not where it was canned.timestamptz= a jar proudly stamped “Made in UTC+8.”
+Anyone opening it can decide whether to convert the nutrients panel.

 Under the Hood: It’s Just a Giant Number